 Abaza received her BA in political science from The American University in Cairo, Egypt (1982), her MA in sociology from the University of Durham, UK (1986) and her PhD from the University of Bielefeld (1990).
-She is currently a visiting professor of Islamology in the Department of Theology at Lund University.
+From 2009 to 2011, she was professor of Islamology at Lund University and in Spring 2014, she was a research fellow at Morphomata, Cologne.
 Abaza is the former chair of the Department of Sociology, Anthropology, Psychology and Egyptology at The American University in Cairo (2007 - 2009).
 Previously, she has been a visiting scholar at the Institute for South East Asian Studies, Singapore (1990 -1992), Kuala Lumpur (1995 - 1996), l'École des Hautes Études en Sciences Sociales, Paris (1994), the Wissenschaftskolleg, Berlin (1996 - 1997), the International Institute for Asian Studies, Leiden (2002 - 2003),

 the Netherlands Institute for Advanced Study in the Humanities and Social Sciences, Wassenaar (2006 - 2007) and the Rockefeller Foundation Bellagio Center (2005).

 Religious and cultural networks between the Middle East and Southeast Asia, the Hadhrami diaspora in Southeast Asia, and consumer culture and the art market in Egypt

 y, The American University in Cairo Press, 2013.

 Twentieth Century Egyptian Art: The Private Collection of Sherwet Shafei